-a) All withdrawals (drawing of checks) will require the signature of the treasurer and one other Governing Member b) Withdrawals up to \$500 will require a simple majority of the Board of Directors.

-c) Amounts over \$500.00 will require a two-thirds majority vote of the Board of Directors.

-d) All withdrawals will require a written plan for the use of the funds and a report back to the Board of Directors and the general members.
+- a) All withdrawals (drawing of checks) will require the signature of the treasurer and email confirmation of the required vote of the Board of Directors. - b) Withdrawals up to \$1,000 will require the vote of three members (including the treasurer) of the Board of Directors. - c) Amounts over \$1,000 will require a two-thirds majority vote of the Board of Directors. - d) All withdrawals will require a written plan for the use of the funds and a report back to the Board of Directors and the general members.
+This can consist of an email to all members as appropriate. - e) Recurring payments: Certain payments, such as Liability Insurance fees, that are required for the basic operation of the Association, can be paid by the treasurer upon notification to the Board of Directors that the payment is being made.
+There is no requirement for Board approval once the decision to incur the annual charge has been made.
+Annual increases that are greater than 3% will be reported to the Board of Directors for discussion and payment determination.